Merkel turns to ex-mentor Kohl to sell Europe to Germans

 But Kohl, who grew up in World War Two and religiously stresses that the euro holds the key to ensuring lasting peace in Europe, has been unimpressed with her crisis management.

-Not least to protect his euro legacy, Kohl will let bygones be bygones on September 27 and sit alongside Merkel at Berlin’s Historical Museum with former European Commission President Jacques Delors to hear speeches honoring him.
+Not least to protect his euro legacy, Kohl will let bygones be bygones on Sept.
+27 and sit alongside Merkel at Berlin’s Historical Museum with former European Commission President Jacques Delors to hear speeches honouring him.

 Other events include a visit to conservatives in parliament by Kohl, who rarely leaves his home in the small western town of Oggersheim, and festivities in the former capital of Bonn.